What Organizational Psychologists Do

 Supervised Work Experience

-To become an organizational psychologist, you'll need supervised work experience.
-The number of hours of this supervision will depend on your state's requirements.
+To become an I/O psychologist, you’ll need supervised work experience.
+The number of hours of this supervision will depend on your state’s requirements.

 Pass the Psychology Exam